 4. Lower your stress levels.

 Stress increases cortisol.
 Cortisol levels disrupt the endocrine system, lower testosterone and estrogen production, inhibit growth hormones, increase insulin resistance, and more.
 Stress also increases levels of adrenaline, which can cause anxiety, high blood pressure, rapid heartbeat, fatigue, and dehydration.
+Some people experiencing high levels of stress could think about taking edibles or other types of marijuana to relieve some of their symptoms and completely relax themselves.
+Medical cannabis can be purchased online, but contacting your doctor beforehand might be a good idea if you’re already on medication.

 Reduce your stress levels by getting a massage, meditating, doing yoga, or even just hanging out with friends who make you laugh.
 Take time for yourself.
 If you let stress build up, it will chronically and permanently damage your endocrine system